 CERD stands for the Committee on the Elimination of Racial Discrimination, and is the United Nations body concerned with racial discrimination.
 CERD monitors how well governments are promoting race equality and challenging racial discrimination in their countries.
-CERD is due to examine the UK government in August 2011.
+CERD examined the UK government in August 2011.

 All countries have to regularly report on the ways in which they meet the requirements of the International Convention on the Elimination of All Forms of Racial Discrimination (ICERD).
 CERD typically meets twice a year in Geneva in March and August to consider these reports, after which it will make recommendations to the government being examined.

-The dates of CERD’s examination of the UK Government will be Tuesday 23rd August and Wednesday 24th August 2011.
-The UK Government’s 18th and 19th periodic reports on the measures it has taken to give effect to the convention's objectives to eliminate racial discrimination were submitted in February 2010, and CERD will examine this report in August 2011.
+The dates of CERD’s examination of the UK Government were Tuesday 23rd August and Wednesday 24th August 2011.
+The UK Government’s 18th and 19th periodic reports on the measures it has taken to give effect to the convention's objectives to eliminate racial discrimination were submitted in February 2010, and CERD examined this report in August 2011.

-During the examination, the government will present its report to CERD, and the committee will ask specific questions on the measures the government has taken to combat racial discrimination.
+During the examination, the government presented its report to CERD, and the committee asked specific questions on the measures the government has taken to combat racial discrimination.

-CERD will then issue a series of recommendations, known as ‘concluding observations’, and the government will be expected to address these in its future race equality policies.
+CERD then issued a series of recommendations, known as ‘concluding observations’, and the government will be expected to address these in its future race equality policies.

 The International Convention on the Elimination of All Forms of Racial Discrimination (ICERD) is an international human rights instrument of which the UK is a signatory.